Michela Zroho: Club career

-Zroho had played for Juventus de Yopougon in Ivory Coast.
+Zroho played for Juventus de Yopougon in Ivory Coast.

 International career

-Zroho had capped for Ivory Coast at senior level during the 2002 African Women's Championship qualification.
+Zroho capped for Ivory Coast at senior level during the 2002 African Women's Championship qualification.

 Managerial career

-Zroho had been the assistant coach of the Ivory Coast women's national team and the head coach of Juventus de Yopougon in Ivory Coast.
+Zroho been the assistant coach of the Ivory Coast women's national team and the head coach of Juventus de Yopougon in Ivory Coast.

 Death

-In mid-2018, Zroho had announced to the president of Juventus de Yopougon, Yves Gossé, that she would go to Ghana to improve as a football manager.
+In mid-2018, Zroho announced to the president of Juventus de Yopougon, Yves Gossé, that she would go to Ghana to improve as a football manager.
 She eventually ended up going to Tunisia.
 On 15 January 2019, she was found dead in her room.
 According to witnesses to the event, she died from asphyxiation in her sleep after forgetting to turn off the firewood, which she had lit due to the low temperatures that were there at that time.